Mortal Folly and Mortal Recoil: Production

-Both "Mortal Folly" and "Mortal Recoil" were directed by Larry Leichliter, with Pat McHale and Sanchez serving as creative co-directors and Nick Jennings serving as art director.
+Both "Mortal Folly" and "Mortal Recoil" were directed by Larry Leichliter, with Patrick McHale and Sanchez serving as creative co-directors and Nick Jennings serving as art director.
 "Mortal Folly" was storyboarded by Rebecca Sugar and Adam Muto, whereas "Mortal Recoil" was storyboarded by Jesse Moynihan and Cole Sanchez.
 Both were episodes based on a story by Mark Banker, Kent Osborne, Patrick McHale, and series creator Pendleton Ward.

 "Mortal Folly" and "Mortal Recoil" feature the first substantial appearance of the Lich, the series' primary antagonist, who made an early appearance in the season one episode "His Hero" being defeated by Billy in a flashback.
 The Lich had appeared in concept drawings in the series' pitch bible, which Ward himself had created in 2007.
 Ward's original drawing was re-designed by former creative director McHale; he purposely gave the Lich a desiccated and dried-up look, and was instrumental in crafting the Lich's rotting appearance.
 In both this episode and other episodes where the character appears, the Lich was voiced by Ron Perlman.
 In the original outline for "Mortal Folly", the Lich had several lines that played him off as a stereotypical villain.
 Sugar and Muto decided to make him into a more "scary and dangerous" character, and purposely played up the darker elements of the episode.
 The scene featuring Finn stuffing the sweater into the Lich's eye sockets and then ripping his skull apart was inspired by an artistic design idea Sugar had had when she was in high school; she had wanted to draw a comic featuring a small person getting into a fight and being pushed up to the ceiling.

 In the initial storyboard, the Lich's lair was not specifically designed to be a subway.
 This was added later by the background designers.
 The undead skeletons that attack Finn and Jake were originally supposed to be "specific undead from [Dungeons & Dragons]".
 However, Ward changed his mind and tasked Andy Ristaino, a character designer for the series, with stylizing the corpses.
-Ristaino designed them to resemble "east coast commuters [all] bundled up for winter."
+Ristaino designed them to resemble "east coast commuters [all] bundled up for winter".
 He strove to make them look like people you might see on a subway, such as a bike messenger, a couple, man in a "goofy hat", and a man wearing a suit.
 Originally, when the Lich set off his bomb, the storyboard featured a simple mushroom cloud.
 Ian Jones-Quartey, one of the series' storyboard revisionists, however, added a face to the blast.
 Ristaino then added skulls to the smoke.
 The series' staff liked this version so much that they later included it on the title card.